-Members should take into account the broad aims of undertaking CPD when planning ahead.
+Members should take into account the broad aims of undertaking CPD when planning ahead:

-- enhancing and ensuring the maintenance and development of professional skills and knowledge - · facilitating safe and effective best practice - adapting to technological advances - contributing towards personal, professional and career development
+- enhancing and ensuring the maintenance and development of professional skills and knowledge - facilitating safe and effective best practice - adapting to technological advances - contributing towards personal, professional and career development.

-In order to identify and assess relevant CPD opportunities and activities, UMHAN recommends a four stage, cyclical model of CPD: Reflection, Planning, Action and Outcomes.
+In order to identify and assess relevant CPD opportunities and activities, UMHAN recommends a four stage, cyclical model of CPD: Reflection, Planning, Action and Outcomes (see diagram on the next page).